Timdavidcole/CV/README.md

 ## Hobbies

 - Academia: I have a broad interest in most areas of unstructured learning, from Biology to Politics, to Maths and Psychology.
 Always trying to watch lectures on-line, expand my knowledge and bore people down the pub.
-- Weightlifting: Picking up things off the ground and putting them down again.
+- Weightlifting: Picking things up off the ground and putting them back down again.
 - Cricket: Long suffering England fan.
 - Computer games: Long suffering Dark Souls fan.